Research

 Creative and Strategic Work

 REM sleep is the phase where your brain consolidates learning and makes novel connections between disparate ideas.
 Chronically sleep-deprived people show significantly reduced creative thinking, lateral problem-solving, and strategic flexibility.
 If your work requires original thinking, poor sleep is costing you more than you realize.
+The cognitive toll is compounded when late-night screen use becomes habitual — as we explore in our article on screen time and mental health.

 Focused Deep Work